 Ishmael wakes up to find Queequeg’s arm flung around him matrimonially.
 Hmm, I wonder if I Google “Ishmael/Queequeg fanfic” what would OH MY GOD

 Also, every time Ishmael shares a memory from before the start of this story, it is fucked up.
 First there was that bit in the first chapter about knocking people’s hats off in the street.
 Now there’s stuff in this chapter about him hallucinating a phantom hand as a child.
-Our narrator has a jolly demeanor, but I feel like he could benefit from a bit of modern counselling.
+The man is coping, but he needs therapy.

 (By the way, if it seems like I’m glossing over the plot, that’s just because the plot is still happening in dribs and drabs at this point.
 The plot of chapter four is “Ishmael and Queequeg wake up.”
 What actually transpires has a lot more to do with the characters and their relationship than the story.
 So you’re pretty well caught up.)